 You can also phone the Jobcentre for help

 There is support for people who have difficulties with claiming online.
 See 'Extra help and support under Universal Credit'.

-Once you have claimed Universal Credit online you will be invited to an interview with a Work Coach at your local Jobcentre Plus office to verify your information and discuss any appropriate work-related activity, which includes agreeing your ‘Claimant Commitment’.
+Once you have submitted your Universal Credit claim online you will be invited to an interview with a Work Coach at your local Jobcentre Plus office to verify your information and discuss any appropriate work-related activity, which includes agreeing your ‘Claimant Commitment’.
 This may be over the phone during the coronavirus pandemic - for details see our coronavirus and benefits webpages.